jadoucis/b3-c3-dev-tu-grau-jade-bernigole-quentin/README.md

 ## Starting the project
 To start the project, click on "Live Server" on the blue band at the bottom of VSC.

-All these informations are in the documentation's file
+All these informations are in the documentation's file, you can take it in the folder "src"